Maintenance tips for your snowblower

-Fuel stablizer keeps fuel fresh longer and prevents clogs in the carburetor.
-Follow the owner's manual for instructions on leaving fuel in the engine during storage, as this varies by manufacturer.
+This will keep fuel fresh longer and prevent clogs in the carburetor.
+Follow the owner’s manual for instructions on leaving fuel in the engine during storage, as this varies by manufacturer.

 Fuel caps have small vent holes to allow air into the fuel tank.
 If the fuel cap air vent holes are blocked by buildup or debris, replace the fuel cap.
 During the off season, cover or close the fuel cap vents.

 Check the tires for wear.
 If your snowblower has pneumatic tires, use a tire pressure gauge to check the air pressure.

 Lubricate wheel bearings, auger bearings, and the impeller bearings - Lubricating moving parts periodically will make sure all parts turn and move correctly.

 8Inspect the scraper blade, slide shoes and other parts for wear.